How to AirPlay iPhone or Mac audio to HomePod without Wi-Fi

 Thankfully, there is a built-in way!

 You can play music on your HomePod through AirPlay without needing an active Internet (Wi-Fi) connection on the speaker itself.
 This handy peer-to-peer AirPlay feature is turned off by default.
-So, we will help you turn it on and AirPlay audio to your HomePod without a Wi-Fi connection.
+So, we’ll help you turn it on and AirPlay audio to your HomePod without a Wi-Fi connection.

 Previously, AirPlay used to require that devices be on the same Wi-Fi network.
 With iOS 8 and later, AirPlay devices can connect to one another without having to be on the same wireless network at all.
 This is called peer-to-peer AirPlay, and it works similarly to AirDrop, which is another peer-to-peer technology that uses Bluetooth for discovery and proximity information, and Wi-Fi technology to establish a direct ad-hoc wireless connection between devices to transfer data.

 Your HomePod is an AirPlay receiver that supports peer-to-peer AirPlay.
-So, you will be using that.
+So, you’ll be using that.

 Before you begin

-• Make sure that your devices are signed in with the same Apple ID used to set up your HomePod.
+• Make sure that your iPhone, iPad, or Mac is signed in with the same Apple Account used to set up your HomePod.

 AirPlay audio to HomePod without Wi-Fi